Roots Hall: Structure

-Fairfield BMW East Stand
+East Stand

-The east stand is the main stand at Roots Hall, running along one side of the pitch.
+The East Stand is the main stand at Roots Hall, running along one side of the pitch.
 Originally designed as a section of seating with paddocks of terracing below, it was converted to an all seater stand in the 1990s.
 The stand also contains executive boxes and, in the back, the club offices.
 The dugouts are cut into the stand, covered by the main roof.
 The stand was originally much smaller and evidence of its extension along the touchline can be seen in the density of moss on the roof.
-According to the club website this stand contains 2,878 seats, but recently a small block of seats on the far right side was removed to house training goals.
+According to the club website this stand contains 2,636 seats.
+However, since the COSU ownership of the club came in.
+Work has been done to the D2 lounge and other corporate areas meaning the capacity of the stand could be larger than this. but recently a small block of seats on the far right side was removed to house training goals.
+Currently, Block A of the stand is used for housing the players friends and families, however an extra 200 seats can be made available if needed.
+99 Seats of Block A currently cannot be used due to safety concerns over entrance and exits.
+It is currently named the Climatec Group East Stand.